Mohammadi, Uttar Pradesh

 Mohammadi is a town and a municipal board in Lakhimpur Kheri district in the Indian state of Uttar Pradesh.
 The town and nearby area is known for sugarcane farming.
-Mohammadi is also known for a special kind of flower known as ‘Ketki Flower’.
+Mohammadi is also known for a special kind of flower known as 'Ketki Flower'.
 The fragrance from this flower, only available in Mohammadi, spreads in the whole bagh and nearby areas.

-Politicians

-Rekha verma is the member of parliament since 2014, she won the election from 80 Dhaurara lok sabha, on the ticket of bhartiyaa janta party.